telerik/xaml-docs/controls/raddocking/overview2.md

 __RadDocking__'s key features include:

-* __Save/Load Layout__:  The control allows you easaly save load its layout.
+* __Save/Load Layout__:  The control allows you to easily save load its layout.
 Read more about this in the [Save/Load Layout]({%slug raddocking-features-save-load-layout-overview%}) section of the documentation.

 * __Split Containers__: The RadSplitContainer allows you to use movable bars to divide the displayed area into resizable parts.
 Read more about this in the [Split Container]({%slug raddocking-features-split-container%}) section of the documentation.